AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 deformation can change these properties.
 From the point of view

-of topology, it is important whether the given object is integral
+of topology, it is important whether the given object is holistic

 and continuous, whether it contains openings, "passages,